Faculty

 Japanese Love Hotels: Legal Change, Social Change, and Industry Change.
 Univ. of Michigan Law School, The John M. Olin Center for Law & Economics Working Paper Series, no. 02-018.
 Working Paper 2002.

-The following faculty members from the Department of Economics are most closely associated with the Program.
+The following faculty members are closely associated with the Program.

 Charles Brown